Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Flag surgeries and Kleinian examples

 \begin{corollary} Let $M$ and $N$ be two Schottky flag manifolds, and $B_M$, $B_N$ be two $\alpha-\beta$ bouquets of circles contained in the respective fundamental domains of $M$ and $N$.
-Then there exists a flag surgery of $M$ and $N$ above $B_M$ and $B_N$, which is a Kleinian flag manifold. \end{corollary} \begin{proof} This is a direct consequence of Proposition \ref{proposition-bouquetsSchottky} and Theorem \ref{theorem-Kleinian-connectedsum}. \end{proof}
+Then there exists a flag surgery of $M$ and $N$ along $B_M$ and $B_N$, which is a Kleinian flag manifold. \end{corollary} \begin{proof} This is a direct consequence of Proposition \ref{proposition-bouquetsSchottky} and Theorem \ref{theorem-Kleinian-connectedsum}. \end{proof}

-\begin{remark} Comparing with \cite[Theorem C]{mion-mouton_geometrical_2022}, we emphasize that the flag surgery of two flag manifolds $M$ and $N$ above two $\alpha-\beta$ bouquets, is related to the procedure of removing two bouquets $B_1$ and $B_2$ from the \emph{same} flag manifold and gluing together neighbourhoods of these bouquets.
+\begin{remark} Comparing with \cite[Theorem C]{mion-mouton_geometrical_2022}, we note that the flag surgery of two flag manifolds $M$ and $N$ along two $\alpha-\beta$ bouquets, is related to the procedure of removing two bouquets $B_1$ and $B_2$ from the \emph{same} flag manifold and gluing together neighbourhoods of these bouquets.
 Comparing with topological surgeries, the former procedure is a flag structure realization of an amalgated product, while the latter one is analog to an HNN-extension.
-In particular, one can obtain Schottky flag manifolds by surgery of several of the examples $M_0$ (see section \ref{soussection-Schottkyungenerateur}). \end{remark}
+In particular, one can obtain Schottky flag manifolds by surgery of several of the examples $M_0$ (see subsection \ref{soussection-Schottkyungenerateur}). \end{remark}